ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

     ...
 ```

 Then, inside the method, right after the creation of the `HttpClient`, you need to add the actual authentication.
-But ony if the `isAuthenticated` is `true`
+But only if the `isAuthenticated` is `true`.

 Basic Auth is performed by passing in the username and password using a header called __Authorization__.
 The credentials need to be concatenated with `:` separator, and then base64 encoded before being added to the header.